pivotal/docs-tap/install-components.md

    > **Note:** The `app-live-view-values.yaml` section does not have any values schema for both packages, therefore it is empty.

    The Application Live View backend and connector are deployed in `app-live-view` namespace by default.
-The connector is deployed as a `DaemonSet` and there is one connector instance per node in the Kubernetes cluster.
+The connector is deployed as a `DaemonSet`.
+There is one connector instance per node in the Kubernetes cluster.
 This instance observes all the apps running on that node.
-   The Application Live View Convention Server is deployed in `alv-convention` namespace by default.
-The convention server enhances PodIntents with metadata such as labels, annotations or application properties.
+   The Application Live View Convention Server is deployed in the `alv-convention` namespace by default.
+The convention server enhances PodIntents with metadata including labels, annotations, or application properties.

 1. Install the Application Live View package by running: